-Remember that as an F1 student, you are only authorized to work on campus, or in an off-campus internship clearly related to your intended curriculum area.
+Remember that as an F-1 student, you are only authorized to work on campus, or in an off-campus internship clearly related to your intended curriculum area.
 Always consult with your DSO before accepting off-campus employment.